I was born and bred in Murwillumbah in northern NSW, Australia. When I was 17, I went on a Lions Club Youth Exchange to South Africa.

-I am originally from Murwillumbah in northern NSW, Australia.
-After completing year-long editorial assistant traineeship and a year-long cadetship with Australian Associated Press (AAP) in Sydney, I worked as an entertainment reporter and general reporter covering a broad range of stories.
+After completing a year-long editorial assistant traineeship and a year-long cadetship with Australian Associated Press (AAP) in Sydney, I worked as an entertainment reporter and general reporter covering a broad range of stories.

 I also spent nearly a year reporting from Bangladesh, Cambodia and Myanmar.
 Highlights include covering the crackdown on secularism in Bangladesh.